team2059/website/content/blog/2015/north-carolina-regional.md

 great season and are looking forward to competing at the FRC World Championships in St. Louis!

-Thank you to all of our sponsors, volunteers, and fellow teams who have all made this possible!
+Thank you to all of our [sponsors], volunteers, and fellow teams who have all made this possible!

+[sponsors]: /about/sponsors/ "Our Sponsors"